 Unsure if you have already signed an MPN?
 Check out your Self Service Account through WebAdvisor.
 Master Promissory Note will show as completed on your checklist if you have already done it!

 All student loans must be repaid with interest.
-The fixed interest rate of your direct subsidized/unsubsidized loan depends on when the loan was first disbursed.
+The Fixed Interest RateFixed Interest Rate: Interest rate that does not fluctuate. of your direct subsidized/unsubsidized loan depends on when the loan was first DisbursedDisbursed: Payment of federal student aid funds to the borrower by the school. .

 Direct subsidized/unsubsidized loans have fees that are a percentage of the total loan amount.
 The fee is taken out prior to each disbursement of the loan.

-Parent PLUS loans are charged a fee based on when the loan is disbursed.
+Parent PLUS loans are charged a fee based on when the loan is DisbursedDisbursed: Payment of federal student aid funds to the borrower by the school. .

 If you have borrowed direct subsidized or unsubsidized student loans while attending OCC, you will be required to complete Exit Counseling once you graduate or are enrolled less than half-time.
 Exit Counseling will help you prepare for repayment of your loans.
 Learn more about loan repayment, and contact the Financial Aid Office if you have questions.